 Workers and the self-employed, who are taking care of loved ones infected with COVID-19, such as an elderly parent, spouse or kids and ineligible for EI sickness benefits

-Parents with children who are compelled to care or supervise their kids due to closures of school or daycare.
+Parents with children are compelled to care or supervise their kids due to closures of school or daycare.
 As a result, they are unable to earn an income, whether or not they are qualified for EI

 Who Will Qualify For The COVID-19 Financial Assistance Programs?